ardwetha/python_logic/README.md

 # What is this
 - this is a simple library representing logical sentences

-- more might be added
+- WIP

+## ToDo
+- Add Knowledgebases

 # Usage
 - just include the logic_classes.py file in your project and import all needed classes